crownstone/bluenet/docs/PROTOCOL.md

 uint 16 | Length | 2 | Length of the payload in bytes.
 uint 8 | Payload | Length | Payload data, depends on type.

+Most configuration changes will only be applied after a reboot.
 Available configurations types:

 Type nr | Type name | Payload type | Description